 When kids with ADHD have multiple assignments, they may have trouble gauging how much time to spend on each one.
-They also may hyperfocus on one task and then have difficulty moving on to the next.
-Having spent an hour on one assignment, they might speed too quickly through their remaining homework.
+They also may hyperfocus on one task and then have a hard time moving on to the next.
+Having spent an hour on one assignment, they might speed through their remaining homework.

 For kids with ADHD, doing homework may seem endless.
 So the idea of sitting even longer to check over their work for mistakes can be unbearable.
-They may also think it’s OK to just turn in their first effort.
-This can be a bigger problem if they know their homework will just be checked off as completed, rather than be graded.
+They may also think it’s OK to just turn in their first effort, rather than spend more time making sure it’s correct and complete.

 Rushing leads to sloppy, incorrect, or incomplete homework.

 Kids with ADHD often also have learning differences that can make homework so difficult that they rush just to be done with it.

 A medication “rebound” effect can make some kids get very tired or sluggish after school.
 Fine-tuning ADHD medication can help.